bunkerity/bunkerweb/docs/integrations.md

 **This integration is still in beta, please fill an issue if you find a bug or have an idea on how to improve it.**

-Using bunkerized-nginx in a Kubernetes cluster requires a shared folder accessible from the nodes (anything like NFS, GlusterFS, CephFS or even SSHFS will work).
 The bunkerized-nginx-autoconf acts as an Ingress Controller and connects to the k8s API to get cluster events and generate a new configuration when it's needed.
-Once the configuration is generated, the Ingress Controller sends a reload order to the bunkerized-nginx instances running in the cluster.
+Once the configuration is generated, the Ingress Controller sends the configuration files and a reload order to the bunkerized-nginx instances running in the cluster.
+If you need to deliver static files (e.g., html, images, css, js, ...) a shared folder accessible from all bunkerized-nginx instances is needed (you can use a storage system like NFS, GlusterFS, CephFS on the host or a [Kubernetes Volume that supports ReadOnlyMany access](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes)).

 <img src="https://github.com/bunkerity/bunkerized-nginx/blob/master/docs/img/kubernetes.png?raw=true" />

+TODO : without shared folder first then with shared folder (www, cache and letsencrypt)

 **We will assume that a shared directory is mounted at the /shared location on your nodes.
 Keep in mind that bunkerized-nginx and autoconf are running as unprivileged users with UID and GID 101.
 You must set the rights and permissions of the subfolders in /shared accordingly.**